 Water heaters need proper installation.
-This doesn’t just mean wiring it correctly.
+This doesn’t only mean wiring it correctly.
 Water heaters should also be placed in an upright position in a well-ventilated space.

-A well-ventilated area is vital for your safety, as it will prevent carbon monoxide build-up.
+A well-ventilated area is critical for your safety, as it will prevent carbon monoxide build-up.
 Poor ventilation can also dramatically shorten your appliance’s lifespan.

 Another thing to consider is the risk of flood damage.
-Even though the interior of your unit is rust-resistant, the exterior isn’t.
-So, locating your water heater on the floor, where it’s likely to be exposed to floods, isn’t ideal.
+Although the interior of your unit is rust-resistant, the exterior probably isn’t.
+This means placing your water heater on the floor, where it’s more likely to be exposed to floods, isn’t ideal.

 Water will rust the coating as well as the pipes and lines.
-Eventually, your unit may rust out and will no longer be safe to use.
+Eventually, your unit may be rusted and no longer safe to use.

-The best location for your water heater, therefore, is in an out of the way but accessible spot.
+The best location for your water heater is therefore an out-of-the-way but accessible spot.
 “Accessible” means it should not be obstructed by anything.
-This helps with maintenance and also meets the requirements for fire and health-hazard safety.
+This will help with maintenance and also fulfills the requirements for fire and health-hazard safety.

-Water heaters aren’t super machines that deliver great volumes of continuous hot water forever.
-They eventually wear out.
+Water heaters aren’t flawless machines that can deliver great volumes of continuous hot water forever.
+They will eventually wear out.

-So, constantly running large quantities of water through your unit will push it to the limit.
-Over time, your boiler becomes susceptible to wear and tear.
-Plus, the corrosive effects of hot water take a toll as well.
+This means that constantly running large quantities of water through your unit will push it to the limit.
+Over time, your boiler becomes more susceptible to wear and tear.
+The corrosive effects of hot water also take a toll.

-This is something to look for before you purchase a new water heater.
-Most experts will recommend that you spend a little extra on quality — and for good reason.
-Unsurprisingly, cheap water heaters will likely need to be replaced within a few years.
+This is something to consider before you purchase a new water heater.
+Most experts recommend spending a little extra on quality — and with good reason.
+Cheap water heaters will likely need to be replaced far sooner than more expensive models.

 4. Infrequent Maintenance

 The higher mineral content also decreases the unit’s efficiency.
-Even in areas with softer water, mineral deposits are bound to be present at some point.
+Even in areas with softer water, mineral deposits are bound to be present to some extent.

-The best way to counteract this is by performing frequent maintenance on your unit.
-Flushing the system often will minimize any potential build up.
-Newer models provide you with the luxury of including a self-flushing function.
+The best way to counter this is by performing frequent maintenance on your unit.
+Flushing the system will minimize any potential build-up.
+Many newer models also provide you with the benefits of including a self-flushing function.

 Four Signs Your Water Heater Needs Replacing

-If you pay close attention, your water heater might give you some clues that its service life is coming to an end.
-If you know that your unit is in its second stage of life, look out for the following signs:
+If you pay close attention, your water heater might give you some clues that its service life is nearing an end.
+If you know that your unit is in the latter half of its life, look for the following signs:

 1. Strange Noises

-Some water heaters will always make some kind of noise.
-But if you suddenly hear rumbling or banging noises, it’s time to have a closer look.
+Some water heaters always make some kind of noise.
+If you suddenly hear rumbling or banging noises, it’s time to take a closer look.

-The noise is due to sediment build-up which is a common result of infrequent maintenance.
+The noise is due to sediment build-up which is a common symptom of infrequent maintenance.
 The mineral buildup falls to the bottom where it hardens and creates a thick crust.
-So, when you use the unit, it will creak and bang.
+Later, when you use the unit, it will creak and bang.

 2. Tinted Water